sblausten/nurse-api/README.md

 Make a GET request to /nurses

 - To get a single nurse's details in JSON format:
-Make a GET request to /nurses/:id
+Make a GET request to /nurses/:id or /nurses/:first_name/:last_name

 - To add a new nurse to the database:
 Make a POST request to /nurses with parameters: